-Dual enrollment is defined as concurrent high school and college enrollment.
-Eligible high school students in a county where Wor-Wic has a signed dual enrollment agreement with the county's board of education pay 75 percent of the regular tuition rate.
+Eligible high school students in a county where Wor-Wic has a signed dual enrollment agreement with the county's board of education or with a private high school receive 25 percent off the regular tuition rate through their high school graduation.
 Dual enrollment requirements are provided in the agreements, which are available from the high school guidance counselors in Worcester, Wicomico and Somerset counties or in the student services office at Wor-Wic.